awsdocs/amazon-ec2-user-guide-windows/doc_source/TroubleshootingAWSmp.md

 Process\Handle Count or Private Bytes threshold.
 ```

-## General Troubleshooting for System Center 2012 — Operations Manager<a name="general-troubleshooting-2012"></a>
+## General troubleshooting for System Center 2012 — Operations Manager<a name="general-troubleshooting-2012"></a>

 Try the following to resolve any issues\.
 + Verify that you have installed the latest Update Rollup for System Center 2012 — Operations Manager\.
 The AWS Management Pack requires at least Update Rollup 1\.
 + Ensure that you have configured the AWS Management Pack after importing it by running the Add Monitoring Wizard\.
-For more information, see [Step 1: Installing the AWS Management Pack](ConfiguringAWSmp.md)\.
+For more information, see [Step 1: Install the AWS Management Pack](ConfiguringAWSmp.md)\.
 + Verify that you have waited long enough for the AWS resources to be discovered \(10–20 minutes\)\.
 + Verify that the management servers are configured properly\.
   + Management servers must have Internet connectivity\.